You belong to Science – An Open Letter From Violeta

 As a biology fanatic, the female scientist that inspires me is Jennifer Doudna.
 She got the Nobel prize for chemistry in 2020, inventing the CRISPR genome editing molecule.
 I aspire to win a Nobel prize too one day, with some life changing biomedical science discovery.
 I have another woman that I look up to, the CERN director Fabiola Gianotti.
 After watching the film about finding the Higgs Boson, the Particle Fever, I was inspired by how one can have ladylike manners, but also such a powerful presence.
 She is also a co-author for an astonishing number of research publications.

 I thought CERN would suffocate my interest for becoming a scientist, but after one week here with my team, the Mavericks - one of the 3 winners of the Beamline for Schools competition - I realized that it was the other way around.
-I feared that I would be stuck in some old experiment building, only able to watch at the computer screen with some old, boring men with a bureaucratic attitude. by the community of young and passionate scientists I found at CERN.
+I feared that I would be stuck in some old experiment building, only able to watch at the computer screen with some old, boring men with a bureaucratic attitude.
 The work in the experiment area did not only consist of sitting behind a computer, it included a lot more problem solving and physical tasks than I had expected.
 This experience has strengthened my confidence in pursuing a career in science.
+The community of the young and passionate scientists at CERN was really inspiring.

 I hope that women in future are free to pursue their career in science without being prejudiced and brought down by men or each other.
 I also think the issue stems from the difference in upbringing of girls and boys.
 Girls are discouraged from being interested in science from young age.
 I hope that this narrative will change in the future.